What is a Private Money Loan?

 The mitigation of risk is paramount for a private lender because the goal is to make money.
 There are a number of factors that a private lender focuses on before offering a borrower a loan.
 Among the most important are:

-- Borrower credit – A borrower’s credit score reveals how quickly and consistently the borrower pays off his debts
+- Borrower credit – A borrower’s credit score reveals how quickly and consistently the borrower has historically paid off his debts

 - Pricing strategy – How can the lender ensure that the cost (to the borrower) of the loan is competitive with other lenders